Lennart05/toponym/README.md

 #>  [9,] "Timbuktu"  "MLI.9_1"
 # returns all region names and IDs of Mali available in the data
 ```

+Map data needs to be downloaded in order to retrieve region
+designations.
+Thus, a path needs to be provided if parameter `regions`
+is set to a value higher than 0.

 ## Frequent toponym substrings